Submissions

 Author Guidelines

-Manuscript prepared for submission in Journal of Automation, Mobile Robotics and Intelligent Systems have to be written in English and consists of the following elements:
+When preparing a manuscript for submission to the Journal of Automation, Mobile Robotics and Intelligent Systems (JAMRIS), the paper must be written in English and should include a title, an abstract of up to 300 words, keywords and the main text.

-• length of at most 20 pages formatted according to the journal style.
+• The manuscript should not exceed 20 pages when formatted according to the journal style.

-Paper proposals may be submitted only through our online system.
-There are no deadlines or calls for papers - proposals may be submitted continuously.
+Paper proposals can be submitted only through the online system.
+There are no deadlines or calls; submissions are accepted on a rolling basis.

 Submission Preparation Checklist

-• The manuscript I am about to submit is written in English.
+• The manuscript is written in English and is fully original.

 Privacy Statement